-Stimulus Task Labels cat EIGHT TABLE seven TWO dog BAT chair BOOK egg time PLANT soon fish PIANO door FOUR Read the capital- ized words.
-If the word "egg" is in the array, say it aloud.
-Selection of inputs; fil- tering; stimulus set.
-Selection of targets or tests. five (3) Describe the type in which each word is printed.
-Selection of analyzers; attention to attributes.
+Stimulus Task Labels cat EIGHT TABLE seven TWO dog BAT chair BOOK egg time PLANT soon fish PIANO (1) Read the capitalized words.(2) If the word "egg" is in the array, say Selection of inputs; filtering; stimulus set.
+Selection of targets or tests. door FOUR five it aloud.
+(3) Describe the type in which each word is printed.
+Selection of analyzers; attention to attributes. is printed.
 (4) Read the digits.
 Selection of outputs; response set.